causify-ai/tutorials/class_project_instructions/Projects/auto-sklearn_Project_Description.md

-### Description
+**Description**

-Auto-sklearn is an automated machine learning toolkit that optimizes the machine learning pipeline by automatically selecting the best algorithms and hyperparameters for a given dataset.
-It leverages ensemble learning and meta-learning techniques to enhance model accuracy and efficiency.
+Auto-sklearn is an automated machine learning (AutoML) toolkit that facilitates the process of model selection and hyperparameter tuning.
+It is built on top of the popular scikit-learn library and aims to simplify the machine learning workflow for users by automatically finding the best-performing models and their respective hyperparameters.

-**Features:**
-- Automated model selection and hyperparameter tuning.
-- Integration with scikit-learn, allowing access to a wide range of algorithms.
-- Efficient handling of multi-class classification and regression tasks.
+Technologies Used
+Auto-sklearn

+- Automatically selects the best machine learning algorithms for a given dataset.
+- Conducts hyperparameter optimization using Bayesian optimization.
-- Supports ensemble methods to improve predictive performance.
+- Supports ensemble learning, combining multiple models for improved performance.
+- Provides a user-friendly interface for model evaluation and selection.

 ---

-### Project 1: Predicting House Prices
+### Project 1: Predicting Housing Prices (Difficulty: 1)

-**Difficulty**: 1 (Easy)
+**Project Objective**

-**Project Objective**: The goal is to build a predictive model that estimates house prices based on various features such as location, size, number of bedrooms, and amenities.
-The project aims to optimize the model's accuracy using Auto-sklearn.
+The goal is to build a predictive model that estimates housing prices based on various features such as location, size, and number of bedrooms.
+The project aims to optimize the model for accuracy.

-**Dataset Suggestions**: Use a publicly available housing dataset from Kaggle or government open data portals.

-**Tasks**:
-- **Data Ingestion**: Load the dataset and perform initial exploration to understand the features.
+**Dataset Suggestions**
+Find datasets on Kaggle related to housing prices in various cities.

+**Tasks**
-- **Data Preprocessing**: Handle missing values, encode categorical variables, and normalize numerical features.
+- Data Preprocessing: Load the dataset and handle missing values, encoding categorical variables, and scaling numerical features.
+- Feature Selection: Identify relevant features that contribute to housing prices using correlation analysis.
-- **Auto-sklearn Setup**: Configure Auto-sklearn to automatically select and optimize the best regression algorithms.
+- Model Training: Use Auto-sklearn to automatically select and tune the best regression models for predicting housing prices.
-- **Model Training**: Train the model using Auto-sklearn and evaluate its performance using metrics like RMSE and R².
+- Model Evaluation: Assess model performance using metrics like RMSE and R² on a validation set.
-- **Results Visualization**: Visualize the predicted vs. actual prices using Matplotlib or Seaborn.
+- Visualization: Create plots to visualize the relationship between predicted and actual housing prices.

-**Bonus Ideas**:
+**Bonus Ideas (Optional)**
-- Experiment with feature engineering to see how it impacts model performance.
-- Compare the results with traditional regression techniques (e.g., linear regression, decision trees).
+- Compare different regression techniques (e.g., linear regression vs. decision trees).
+- Implement cross-validation to ensure robust model evaluation.

 ---

-### Project 2: Classifying Sentiment in Movie Reviews
+### Project 2: Customer Churn Prediction (Difficulty: 2)

-**Difficulty**: 2 (Medium)
+**Project Objective**
+The objective is to predict customer churn for a subscription-based service, identifying customers likely to cancel their subscriptions.
+The project aims to optimize classification accuracy.

+**Dataset Suggestions**
+Utilize datasets from Kaggle that contain customer information and churn labels for various services.

+**Tasks**
+- Data Exploration: Analyze the dataset to understand customer demographics and churn patterns.
+- Data Cleaning: Handle missing values and outliers, and perform feature engineering to create new relevant features.
-**Project Objective**: The aim is to classify movie reviews as positive or negative based on the text content.
-Students will utilize Auto-sklearn to automatically select the best classification algorithms and tune hyperparameters for sentiment analysis.
+- Model Selection: Use Auto-sklearn to automatically evaluate and select the best classification algorithms for predicting churn.

-**Dataset Suggestions**: Utilize a sentiment analysis dataset available on HuggingFace or Kaggle that contains labeled movie reviews.

-**Tasks**:
-- **Data Loading**: Import the dataset and preprocess the text data (tokenization, removing stop words).
-- **Feature Extraction**: Convert text data into numerical features using techniques like TF-IDF or word embeddings.
-- **Auto-sklearn Model Selection**: Set up Auto-sklearn for classification tasks to find the best-performing models.
+- Hyperparameter Tuning: Optimize the selected models’ hyperparameters for improved performance.
-- **Model Evaluation**: Assess model performance using accuracy, precision, recall, and F1-score.
+- Performance Metrics: Evaluate model performance using precision, recall, and F1-score to understand the model's effectiveness.
-- **Error Analysis**: Analyze misclassified reviews to identify patterns and improve the model.

-**Bonus Ideas**:
+**Bonus Ideas (Optional)**
-- Implement a confusion matrix to visualize classification performance.
+- Implement feature importance analysis to understand which factors contribute most to churn.
-- Explore the impact of different text preprocessing techniques on model accuracy.
+- Explore the impact of different thresholds on classification metrics.

 ---

-### Project 3: Customer Segmentation using E-commerce Data
+### Project 3: Image Classification of Handwritten Digits (Difficulty: 3)
-**Difficulty**: 3 (Hard)

-**Project Objective**: The goal is to segment customers based on their purchasing behavior to identify distinct groups for targeted marketing strategies.
-The project will involve clustering techniques with the help of Auto-sklearn.

-**Dataset Suggestions**: Use an e-commerce customer dataset available on Kaggle that includes transaction history and customer demographics.

-**Tasks**:
-- **Data Exploration**: Analyze customer behaviors and features such as purchase frequency, average order value, and product categories.
-- **Feature Engineering**: Create new features based on customer behavior (e.g., recency, frequency, monetary value).
+**Project Objective**
+The goal is to classify images of handwritten digits (0-9) using Auto-sklearn.
+The project aims to optimize the model for accuracy while handling image data.

+**Dataset Suggestions**
+Access the MNIST dataset available on Kaggle or HuggingFace, which contains a large collection of handwritten digit images.

+**Tasks**
+- Data Loading: Load the MNIST dataset and preprocess the images (normalization, resizing).
+- Feature Engineering: Flatten the images into a suitable format for model training.
-- **Auto-sklearn for Clustering**: Configure Auto-sklearn to automatically select clustering algorithms and optimize parameters for customer segmentation.
+- Model Training: Utilize Auto-sklearn to automatically select and tune models for image classification.
+- Ensemble Learning: Implement ensemble methods to combine predictions from multiple models for improved accuracy.
-- **Cluster Evaluation**: Use metrics like silhouette score and Davies-Bouldin index to evaluate clustering performance.
+- Model Evaluation: Use confusion matrices and classification reports to evaluate the model's performance on test data.
-- **Visualization**: Visualize the clusters using PCA or t-SNE to understand customer segments visually.

-**Bonus Ideas**:
+**Bonus Ideas (Optional)**
-- Compare clustering results with traditional methods like K-means or hierarchical clustering.
-- Investigate the impact of different feature sets on the clustering performance.

----

-These projects are designed to provide a comprehensive understanding of machine learning concepts while leveraging the capabilities of Auto-sklearn, encouraging students to explore and innovate in their data science journey.
+- Experiment with different image augmentation techniques to improve model robustness.
+- Investigate transfer learning by integrating pre-trained models for better performance.